-Although the amended allocation is intended to cover costs associated with the additional work and resources, LMDC will seek to recover all such incremental deconstruction costs attributable to the application of legal requirements applicable to the cleaning and removal of hazardous materials.
+Although these amended allocations are intended to cover costs associated with the additional work and resources, LMDC will seek to recover all such incremental deconstruction costs attributable to the application of legal requirements applicable to the cleaning and removal of hazardous materials.
+Funds will be sought from the Prior Insurers of the building in accordance with the

+Deconstruction Funding and Settlement Agreement, a portion of which has already been received for designated costs incurred in 2007 and 2008.
 This recovery effort necessitates the assistance and representation of environmental, real estate, and litigation counsel in order to ensure the comprehensive and aggressive pursuit of contractual and legal avenues available to LMDC.
 The increased allocation will allow work to proceed on the deconstruction while LMDC pursues recovery of the funds.
 Therefore, LMDC anticipates that these funds will be used only to fund the work during this interim period and that the increased expenditures that are the result of legal requirements will be substantially recovered from the Prior Insurers and/or Deutsche Bank, as appropriate.